kubeshop/testkube/docs/scripts-creating.md

 Test scripts are single executor oriented tests.
 Script can have different types, which depends what executors are installed in your cluster.

-TestKubes includes `postman/collection`, `cypress/project` and `curl/test` script types which are auto registered during testkube install by default.
+TestKubes includes `postman/collection`, `cypress/project` and `curl/test` script types which are auto registered during testkube install by default. // provide examples for cypress and  curl

 As TestKube was designed with flexibility in mind - you can add your own executor which will handle additional script types.